 What connections with industry does this course have?

 Salford Business School works closely with industry partners.
-They provide feedback about our modules and course, so what will be taught will be very close to demands from the job market and what is expected from an Accounting graduate.
-There are job fairs on campus in November.
-Different companies will be on campus, so students have the chance to talk to them and get more information about placement, internship and graduate jobs.
-Also, students will have networking opportunities with professional accountants at Guest Talk/Lectures, and at different events such as the ‘Pizza with Professionals’ event.
+They provide feedback about our modules and course, ensuring our teaching is close to the demands of the job market and what is expected from an accounting graduate.
+There are regular job fairs with a range of companies on campus, so students have the chance to talk to them and get more information about placements, internships, and graduate jobs.
+Also, students will have networking opportunities with professionals at guest talks/lectures, and dedicated networking events.

 What advice can you give students just starting out on the course?

-Some useful advice for new students would be to listen to/read business news, it helps to keep up-to-date with current developments in business.
-The course is structured in a way where you will learn the basics from the first day, and receive the reading list at the beginning of the trimester.
-You will also be given a hard copy booklet for each module, particularly for core accounting modules, which includes lecture notes, in-class exercises and tutorial exercises.
-It is produced by Salford Business School and students will receive one free copy for each module.
+Some useful advice for new students would be to listen to or read business news, it helps to keep up-to-date with current developments in business.
+The course is structured in a way where you will learn the basics from day one, and receive the reading list at the beginning of the trimester.
+You will also receive a printed booklet produced by the School for each module, particularly for core accounting modules, which includes lecture notes, in-class exercises and tutorial exercises.

 What extracurricular activities are there to enhance my studies even further?

 There are different extra-curricular free courses available like eLearning of Xero accounting software, for which students will get a certificate.
 One of the modules in trimester two of year one is called Accounting Information Systems.
-As part of this module, students learn how to work with Sage 50 Accounts; this is Accounting software that will be taught and practiced in computer rooms and if students get an assignment mark of 80+, they will get Sage certificate.
-Being Sage certified is a really good add-on to your CV.
+As part of this module, students learn how to work with Sage 50 Accounts; this is accounting software that will be taught and practiced in computer rooms and if students get an assignment mark of 80+, they will be certified by Sage, a really good add-on to your CV.